Highlights

 Brief Itinerary

-Day 1: Arrive in Manchester, Drive to York, Explore York Minster Cathedral
+Day 1: Arrive in York, Explore York Minster Cathedral

 Welcome to the UK!
-Upon arrival in Manchester, you'll pick up your rental car and drive two hours northwest to York, a city layered with Roman, Viking, and Anglo-Saxon history.
+Upon arrival, you'll pick up your rental car and drive to your accommodation in York; a city layered in Roman, Viking, and Anglo-Saxon history.
 Located halfway between London and Edinburgh, this evocative city is dominated by the 13th-century York Minster Cathedral and surrounded by the Yorkshire Dales and North York Moors—countryside that has inspired literary giants from Emily Bronte, J.R.R.
 Tolkien, Lewis Carroll, and Herman Melville.

 Day 2: Drive to Whitby, Discover Yorkshire's Abbey & Cathedrals